untangle-tool/untangle/README.md

 ## Symbolic execution part
-### Goal
-Build a binary analysis framework that, given some parameters in input (library file, function name, name and size of the parameters and name of a target function to reach), creates a C file that links the library and calls the exported function.
-Then, it should compile the file and run it with angr, with the objective to get to the call to "TARGET".

-The objective is to understand which value we should give to the function parameters and to global variables to redirect the control flow to the target function call.

-### Instructions
 First, place the library in the `libs` folder.

 Then, start the script by passing the following arguments: